oshaikh/samples/samples/factorialInCpp/README.md

 * Browse the location to the folder 'factorialInCppEclipse'
 * Select project type as Executable -> Empty Project
 * Select Finish
-* Build and then Run
+* Build and then Run the program